-Not socializing your dog may lead to shortening the life of your dog
+Ways you are shortening the life of your dog

 Dogs who fail to get socialized don’t get the same “bite” out of life as their happy, socialized counterparts.
 They often develop anxiety and fear-related issues, even dermatological issues, and they don’t enjoy walks in the same way.
 Similarly a dog that has no human interaction, no fun, no playtime, can get depressed.
 We state this all the time to new dog owners “Dogs were NOT bred to sit at home on the sofa and watch Jerry Springer all day”.
+Lazy dogs, like people are sure ways you are shortening the life of your dog.

 Solution: Take your puppy at a young age (once he is fully vaccinated and cleared by your veterinarian) to training classes and puppy meet-ups where he can get to know other dogs.
 Let your dog stop and greet other dogs while out on a walk or host other dogs in your yard for puppy play dates.
 Next look at training for YOU and your dog.
 Yes, you could use a few lessons and the training helps build a relationship between you and your dog.
 The training never stops, always work on ways to communicate between yourself and your dog!